CJWorkbench/cjworkbench/assets/icons/README.md

 |X Height   |1082 (plus 512)|77.83203125% |7.09375              |
 |Ascent     |1692 (in `$`)  |107.6171875% |-2.4375 (not visible)|

+Some icons are designed to fit the entire 16px.
+Call them `-big`.

 ### Don't use `stroke`

 It's too hard to align stroke to the pixel grid.